matt-kosman/horticulture_panel/README.md

 I achieved a successful result soldering the LEDs using a [Miniware MHP30](http://www.miniware.com.cn/product/mhp30-mini-hot-plate-preheater/) to locally preheat to 150°C, manually applying solder paste, then soldering each joint for 15 seconds at 300°C with an iron.

 The thermal pad of the LED drivers does not extend to the edge of the package like a typical TO263-7.
-While I designed enough extra pad area to hand solder the thermal pad using a similar process to the LEDs, I decided to reflow with the hot plate.
+While I designed enough extra pad area to hand solder the thermal pad using a similar process to the LEDs, I decided to reflow with the hot plate and also achieved a successful result.

 <p align="center"><img width="70%" src="images/horticulture_panel_revA_populated_pcb.jpg"></br><b>populated PCB</b></p>